 Hi, I'm Juan

-Senior Full-Stack Developer over at Big Pixel.
-I like stickers and building things.
-This is where I ramble about my automation crap, web development, and cool stuff I find online.
+Senior Full Stack Web Developer.
+This is where I ramble about automation, web development, data hoarding, and interesting stuff I find online.